anaclumos/extracranial/Brain/Research/How is WASM cross-platform when ASM is not.md

   - it runs on browsers
 - But how is [[WebAssembly|WASM]] _fast_ and cross-platform simultaneously?
   - Does it pack multiple precompiled binary executables for multiple CPU vendors, like [[Apple]]'s Universal Binary?
-  - But then whenever a new type of CPU gets announced, they wouldn't be able to run existing WASMs
+  - But then, whenever a new type of CPU gets announced, they wouldn't be able to run existing WASMs
 - [[WebAssembly]]'s runtime environments (RE) are low-level virtual stack machines (akin to JVM or Flash VM)
 - Seems like [[WebAssembly|WASM]] is closer to intermediate Java Byte Code instead of the genuinely low-level [[Assembly]].
   - But then, why is it faster?